 The Knock Back

 Gather around the fire pit with an Oaxacan Old Fashioned at Northeast Alberta Street watering hole The Knock Back.
-Tequila is a lively stand-in for whisky in this summery creation, mixed with two types of orange bitters and the faintest hint of cinnamon.
+Tequila is a lively stand-in for whiskey in this summery creation, mixed with two types of orange bitters and the faintest hint of cinnamon.
 A mezcal rinse in the glass adds a touch of smoke to this spin of the classic cocktail and guarantees to get you toasty.

 Bunk Bar Water